sanjeevrana-hp/k0s_deploy/README.md

 ```

 ## Additional
-Install the crictl using the ref link, then create the file on the nodes and put the below entries, so that we can run crictl commands to check the containers.
+Install the crictl using https://github.com/kubernetes-sigs/cri-tools/releases/, then create the file on the nodes and put the below entries, so that we can run crictl commands to check the containers.
 ```# cat /etc/crictl.yaml
 runtime-endpoint: unix:///run/k0s/containerd.sock
 image-endpoint: unix:///run/k0s/containerd.sock